-In case it’s your first time with our heroine, Violet Evergarden follows the story of a child solider who starts with nothing and by war’s end, has even less.
+In case it’s your first time with our heroine, Violet Evergarden follows the path of a child solider who starts with nothing and by war’s end, has even less.
 She loses both her arms, her revered leader Major Gilbert, and her sense of self.

 The movie picks up the storyline covering strands of present and past.
 The shadowed present starts with the familiar theme of grief.
 The great-granddaughter of one of Violet’s clients finds a box of old letters.
 Daisy, agonized over losing her grandmother, embarks on a journey to find out about the famed Auto Memory Doll who penned those letters from great-grandmother to grandmother.

 She becomes captivated by Violet’s story, discovering that her achievements had been awarded during a festival.
 As the view shifts from Daisy’s Auto Memory Doll tour to Violet, we find her right where we left her.
 A number one Doll striving to understand human sentiment – her own included – and render it through mere words.